fossabot/foo-protocol-proxy/CODE_OF_CONDUCT.md

  of the English language.
 Bear in mind that actions will have an impact on other community members and the project as a whole, so take potential consequences into account before pursuing a course of action.

- * **Be respectful**:  Not all of us will agree all the time, so disagreements between people are to be expected and are usually the sign of healthy debate and engagement.
+ * __Be respectful:__  Not all of us will agree all the time, so disagreements between people are to be expected and are usually the sign of healthy debate and engagement.
 Disagreements can lead to frustration and even anger for some members, and We might all experience some frustration now and then, but it is no excuse for poor behavior and poor manners, and we cannot allow that frustration to turn into a personal attack, insults, intimidation or